jessiejzhou/cpv_repo/python/README-python_files.md

 # Company Upload
 This file utilizes the hivebrite API to push changes onto the website.
+The file you should be pulling from is "company_upload."
 The only thing you need to change is `file_path` and make sure `sheet_name' is correct in this line:

 `df = pd.read_excel(file_path, sheet_name="industry_only")`

 In this example, we're pulling CVC industry and the sheet on the excel file is called "industry_only."
 Then, just click run.